GregTroar/FlexDXCluster/README.md

 If you do not use Log4OM but still use a program with SQLite database or MySQL it should work if the db name is "log".

 Any questions let me know

+## How to Run the program

+You need the .exe file, the config file (YAML format) and the country.xml, just run the .exe file and you are good to go.

 73 de F4BPO